Joey Votto Player Props: Reds vs. Nationals

 Joey Votto At The Plate

-- Votto is batting .154 with four home runs and five walks.
+- Votto is batting .205 with five home runs and six walks.

-- Votto has had at least one RBI in 33.3% of his games this season (four of 12), with two or more RBI three times (25.0%).
-He has also accounted for three or more of his team's runs in two contests.
+- Votto has picked up an RBI in 38.5% of his games this year, with two or more RBI in 23.1% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.